mostafa1354/intern_focusbear/Working in an agile team/Agile-Principles.md

 Scrum works in fixed sprints with defined roles and regular ceremonies, focusing on delivering a specific set of tasks within each sprint.
 Kanban uses a continuous flow approach, allowing tasks to be added or reprioritized anytime, with a focus on limiting work in progress and maintaining steady throughput.

 **2. One Agile principle most useful in my work:**
-_"Welcome changing requirements, even late in development."_
-As a QA intern, this principle helps me adapt my testing to changes quickly, ensuring that the final product meets evolving user and business needs.
+**“Responding to change over following a plan”** – This helps me adapt my testing approach quickly when features or priorities shift, ensuring I focus on what’s most valuable at the time.

 ---